Eating Disorders and Disordered Eating

 3. Managing Thoughts, Feelings and Behaviors – We frequently turn to using drugs to either escape from or avoid addressing problems.
 SMART Recovery participants learn problem-solving tools to help them manage challenges along the way.

-While many SMART Recovery groups are for other addictions, the tools you will learn are the same.
-You can substitute alcohol or drugs for restricting or bingeing and purging, and you will be able to get the support you need and deserve.
+While many SMART Recovery groups are prominently for other addictions, the tools you will learn are the same and SMART Recovery's non 12-step approach can be used as an alternative to Overeaters Anonymous or other food addiction support groups.
+You can substitute any terms or talk you hear about alcohol or drugs for restricting or binging and purging, and you will be able to get the support you need and deserve.

 Eating Disorders and the Stages of Change